veerapatel/llm.nexus/README.md

 ## Features

 - **Multi-Provider Support** - OpenAI (GPT), Anthropic (Claude), and Google (Gemini) with extensible architecture
+- **Multimodal Support** - Send images, documents, and other files to vision-capable models
 - **Multiple Providers Simultaneously** - Configure and use multiple providers in the same application
 - **Named Provider Instances** - Create and manage multiple configurations for different use cases
 - **Unified Interface** - Single `ILLMService` interface works across all providers